 “When I was a kid and my parents got divorced at six years old, I made the decision I just wasn’t good enough.
 When I went into the professional world, I started in the insurance business.
 At 21 years old, I cracked six figures, but it wasn’t about the money for me.
 It was about me really getting the approval of my boss.

-“The night I cracked six figures, I actually overdosed on drugs and alcohol, and I almost died.
+“The night I cracked six figures, I almost died because of my actions.
 I wanted to go find meaning in my life, and I thought if I got promoted, and I made partner with that company, my whole life would change.

 “Ultimately, I made partner, and I got promoted.
 I became one of the top partners in the company, but my life didn’t change.
 I still wasn’t fulfilled.